dhermes/bezier/docs/abi/triangle_intersection.rst

 .. c:type:: TriangleContained

-   This enum is used to indicate if one surface is contained in another when doing surface-surface intersection.
+   This enum is used to indicate if one triangle is contained in another when doing triangle-triangle intersection.

    .. c:var:: NEITHER

       (``0``)
-      Indicates that neither surface is contained in the other.
-This could mean the surfaces are disjoint or that they intersect in a way other than full containment.
+      Indicates that neither triangle is contained in the other.
+This could mean the triangles are disjoint or that they intersect in a way other than full containment.

    .. c:var:: FIRST

       (``1``)
-      Indicates that the first surface (arguments will be ordered) is fully contained in the second.
+      Indicates that the first triangle (arguments will be ordered) is fully contained in the second.
 This allows for points of tangency, shared corners or shared segments along an edge.

    .. c:var:: SECOND

       (``2``)
-      Indicates that the second surface (arguments will be ordered) is fully contained in the first.
+      Indicates that the second triangle (arguments will be ordered) is fully contained in the first.
 This allows for points of tangency, shared corners or shared segments along an edge.